microsoft/windows-ai-electron/README.md

       5. Run `yarn winapp node add-electron-debug-identity`

 4. **App renders blank**: Make sure to disable sandboxing when running your Electron app on Windows, then re-run `yarn winapp node add-electron-debug-identity` (see [Add Debug Identity + Capabilities to App](#5-add-debug-identity--capabilities-to-app))
-5. **"Can't find module: winapp-windows-ai" errors**: Make sure sandboxing has been disabled in `webPreferences` (see [Use winapp-windows-ai](#6-use-winapp-windows-ai))
+5. **"Can't find module: winapp-windows-ai"**: Make sure sandboxing has been disabled in `webPreferences` (see [Use winapp-windows-ai](#6-use-winapp-windows-ai))
-6. **"<function-name>" function doesn't exist" errors**: Make sure `preload.js` file has been created.
+6. **"'functionName' doesn't exist"**: Make sure `preload.js` file has been created.
 Add `preload.js` to `webPreferences` with the correct absolute path (see [Use winapp-windows-ai](#6-use-winapp-windows-ai)).
 Path may vary depending on Electron template being used.
 7. **Image file not found**: You must use absolute file paths with proper Windows path separators.
 8. **Content moderation blocks**: Adjust `ContentFilterOptions` severity levels as appropriate.
 9. **Memory issues**: Always call `Close()` or `Dispose()` methods to clean up resources.
-10. Make your `winapp.yaml` file within your app exactly matches the `winapp.yaml` file within your copy of `winapp-windows-ai`.
-The versions must be the same.
-Re-run `yarn winapp restore` and `yarn winapp node add-electron-debug-identity` after any edits to `winapp.yaml`.
-11. See [Windows AI API's Troubleshooting](https://learn.microsoft.com/windows/ai/apis/troubleshooting) for more information on troubleshooting the native Windows AI API's.
+10. See [Windows AI API's Troubleshooting](https://learn.microsoft.com/windows/ai/apis/troubleshooting) for more information on troubleshooting the native Windows AI API's.